 - What are you looking for in a program (and why do you think we have those qualities)?

-- Tell me what you know about medical affairs.
+- Tell me what you know about medical affairs/drug safety/other specialty.

 Invitations for second round interviews were either by phone, text, or email (always have your phone on you and not on silent except when in an interview for this reason.

 While my first round interviewers usually made 3-5 minutes for asking questions, my second rounds were much more focused on my receipt of information about their program (it really is a two-way street).
-It goes without saying that logistic and compensation questions (how long, where, how much, benefits etc.) are off the table.
-These are either basic or answered in the PPS listing, online, or are simply off the table as appropriate questions.
-Focus on questions that let you learn about quality of life, where past fellows have ended up, mentorship and leadership opportunities, and subjective questions that each interviewer can respond to, including:
+It goes without saying that logistic and compensation questions (how long is the program, where is it, how much $, benefits etc.) are off the table.
+These are either basic, answered in information you should already have (e.g. in the PPS listing) or are simply not the type of questions that most interviewers will consider appropriate at this stage.
+Focus on questions that let you assess whether the fellowship is a good fit for you and your development.
+For example: quality of life, where past fellows have ended up, mentorship and leadership opportunities, and subjective questions that each interviewer can respond to, including:

 - Who makes up the team I would be working with?